Orchextra/orchextra-android-sdk/README.md

 You can check how SDK works with the :app module of this repository.

 ### Requirements
 Android Jelly Bean (v.
 18) or later.
 But Orchextra can be integrated in Android Gingerbread (v.
-10), Google Play Services 7.8, 8.4 , or 9.0, and Google Support Api23.
+10), Google Play Services 7.8, 8.4 , 9.0, and now you can use flavour without google play services if you don't want geofencing, push notification, gps and scheduled actions.
+Now you can choose the support v7 and supportv4 versions.

-## Add the dependency
+## Add the dependency to Orchextra Core
 We have to add the gradle dependencies.
 In our rootproject **build.gradle** file, we add the following maven dependency.
 This is required in order to advice gradle that it has to look for Orchextra sdk inside **jitpack.io** maven repository.
 Gradle file is this one:

 <img src="https://github.com/Orchextra/orchextra-android-sdk/blob/master/resources/rootGradleScreenshot.png" width="300">